xtlau/Project-Portfolio/README.md

    I first-authored a paper and submitted it to a leading biomedical and health informatics conference.

-3. Academic Project: Deep Learning
+3. Academic Project: Deep Learning (Python - PyTorch)

    https://github.com/xtlau/Deep-Learning